 Top Personalization Statistics Sourced from Dynamic Yield Research

-Below, find 50 of the most important personalization statistics from three of our comprehensive reports on The State of Personalization Maturity, The State of Personalization in Email, and The State of Personalization in Mobile Commerce.
+Below, find 50 of the most important personalization statistics from three of our comprehensive reports on The State of Personalization Maturity in 2020, The State of Personalization in Email, and The State of Personalization in Mobile Commerce.

-3. For nearly 20% of marketers and executives, personalization still acts in a channel-specific capacity, relying on small teams to help deploy campaigns per each individual channel, such as web, apps, or mobile.
+3. For 22% of marketers and executives, personalization still acts in a channel-specific capacity, relying on small teams to help deploy campaigns per each individual channel, such as web, apps, or mobile.